unissey/sdk-android/README.md

     }
 ```
 ### 2.2 Api Call Use Case
-The SDK can make the call to our video analysis API automatically after capturing the video if you specify the appropriate parameters.
+The SDK can make the call to Deepsense's analyze API automatically after capturing the video if you specify the appropriate parameters.
 ```xml
 <!-- <project>/src/main/res/layout/mainActivity.xml -->
 <!-- ... -->